ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 3. Select **"Enable Microsoft Teams Notification"** to yes if you want to send alerts to Microsoft teams too, other select no if you want Email alerts only.

 4. Enter your email address in the field titled **Notification Email** to send alerts notification to that email.
-You cant enter more than one email at the deployment time, but you can add them later on once the deployment is completed.
+You can't enter more than one email at the deployment time, but you can add them later on once the deployment is completed.
 The method for which will be elaborated below.

 5. Click on **Purchase** once you are satisfied with all the parameters and wait for the deployment to end.